sannalda/isotv/docs/index.md

 There are two major parts to the tool:

 * Processing - Mapping and quanitfying full length ONT reads to a *de novo* transcriptome.
-* Analysis - Individual isoform transcriptional and translational analysis.
+* Analysis - Individual isoform transcriptional and functional analysis.

 The [Tools](tools.md) summarizes the external tools used for this pipeline.

-The [Installation](prerequisite.md) discusses hows to install the pipeline as well as all the prerequisite tools needed.
+The [Installation](prerequisite.md) discusses the installation procedure and the required prerequisite tools.

-The [Modules](overview.md) covers in depth of the various processes and tools within the pipeline.
+The [Modules](overview.md) covers in depth of the various processes and tools used in the pipeline.

-The [Tutorial](general.md) describes about how to use the pipeline, as well snakemake basics and cluster computing capabilities.
+The [Tutorial](general.md) describes about how to use the pipeline, as well some snakemake basics and cluster computing capabilities.